8 tips for creative mamas to find your voice in the family noise

 So here goes:

 - Be where you are – in your current season / situation.
-If no baby-sitting is coming and the kids are being crazy, there’s no way you’ll get that deadline finished without causing yourself a heart attack.
+If no baby-sitting is coming and the kids are being crazy, there’s no way you’ll get that deadline finished without causing yourself a panic attack.
 Put aside your work for half an hour and be with the kids.
 Give them your full attention – that’s all they’re actually asking for.
 Do something super fun and high energy – running in the garden, having a dance party, watering the plants.
 Anything that gets your mood elevated, and the kids using up their crazy energy.
 Being outside does often help.
-Then you can settle them down with popcorn and a movie, or reading books quietly and do some work.
+Then you can (*fingers crossed) settle them down with popcorn and a movie, or reading books quietly and do some work.

 - Be gentle on yourself.
 The reality and truth is that parenting is your number one job right now.
 For the next 10-15 years.
 Sorry, but it’s true.
 Realise that you’re not going to achieve every single thing that’s on your list right now – so look at your list and prioritise the most passionately important or (if this is more an importance right now) the things that are actually bringing in money compared to the dreamy things.
-Put those things on a next year list, and let them leave your heart.
+Put those things on a next year list, and let them leave your heart for a little while.
 I promise you’ll thank me for it when you do that.
 This has been the biggest thing to free up my working creative self.

 - Eat cereal for dinner, or toasties or pop corn or plain pasta with cheese.
 Not every night, but when it gets to that point where you simply can’t stop working (hello Muse thanks for finally turning up!) in order to make dinner for the family.
 Realise that one or two nights of not proper meals won’t kill anyone.
 Actually the kids will probably love it.
 If it’s happening too often, then you’ll have to look at ways to create simpler healthy meals that you can prep quickly and easily.